pollfly/clearml-docs/docs/webapp/applications/app_overview.md

 * [Hyperparameter optimization](hyperparam_opt.md) - Perform optimization with ability to specify an optimization strategy, targets, parameter values and ranges, and experiment and time limits
 * [Nvidia Clara](nvidia_clara.md) - Create an instance of Clara, Nvidia's framework for healthcare and life sciences developers
 * [Project Dashboard](project_dashboard.md) - Monitor a project's progress, a metric’s statistics, and GPU and worker usage.
 The app also supports Slack alerts for task failure.
+* [Job Policy Controller](job_policy_app.md) - Monitor and control execution queues
 ## App layout

 Once entering an app, the app is split into a left column and the main section of the app.